Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Conclusion

 \section{Conclusion}

-This work presents an overview of the current literature on \gls{tda} in the industrial production and manufacturing processes.
-We show the interconnection of the method from \gls{tda} and the domain of industrial production and manufacturing processes.

-This work contributes to the current literature by providing a comprehensive overview of the current state of the art on the application of \gls{tda} in industrial production and manufacturing processes, shows application areas and the used methods of \gls{tda} being applied, and highlights the underutilized combinations of application areas and methods of \gls{tda}.
+This study contributes to the existing body of knowledge in several aspects: \begin{enumerate} \item We provide an overview of the state of the art in the application of \tda within industrial and manufacturing systems;

+\item Based on the literature, we outline the areas where \tda methods have been implemented successfully, showcasing the diversity and potential of \tda in addressing complex industrial challenges;

+\item The identified application scenarios are thoroughly analyzed, revealing existing gaps and potential future research directions, not confined to the presented scenarios but applicable in a broader context;

+\item Finally, we provide a set of guidelines to aid practitioners and researchers in applying \tda within the field of industrial production and manufacturing. \end{enumerate}

-By employing a transparent and strict method for the search and identification of literature, we ensure the reproducibility of this work.
-This method exposed $27$ relevant works, which are analyzed in more detail.
-These works were clustered manually and the results are assigned to one of three categories, namely \emph{Quality Control on Product Level}, \emph{Quality Control on Process Level}, and \emph{Production Engineering}.
-All works are briefly discussed, stating the used data format and the employed method of \gls{tda} for their specific use-case.
+For the survey, a transparent and rigorous methodology was employed to search for and identify relevant literature, ensuring the reproducibility of our findings.
+This approach yielded $34$ works, which were analyzed.
+These studies were categorized into three distinct groups: \emph{Quality Control at the Product Level}, \emph{Quality Control at the Process Level}, and \emph{Manufacturing Engineering}.
+Each study is reviewed, focusing on the data formats used and the specific \gls{tda} methods applied to each case.

-With this work we show that \gls{tda} is a particular well-suited method for the analysis of complex data sets from sensors and other devices in the domain of industrial production and manufacturing processes.
-Furthermore, we show that the application of \gls{tda} in this domain is still in its infancy and that there is a lot of potential for future research.
+Through this research, we demonstrate that \gls{tda} is exceptionally well-suited for analyzing complex datasets derived from sensors and other devices within the realm of industrial production and manufacturing.
+Additionally, we highlight that the application of \gls{tda} in this domain is still nascent, presenting significant potential for future research.
+To address the challenges of integrating \tda into industrial production, we propose a set of guidelines to aid practitioners in applying \tda within this field.

+The evolution of \gls{tda} within the context of industrial production and manufacturing is at a preliminary stage.
+Despite existing challenges, we are optimistic about the substantial potential of \gls{tda} in this domain.
+This work serves as an initial step towards raising awareness of this potential.
+Looking ahead, we envision a robust collaboration between academia and industry to nurture the field's growth and expand the range of applications.